 Many national hydrometeorological services around the world are training their staff in providing impact-based forecasts and decision support.
-A major component of that support process is clear communication of the expected weather and potential impacts.
-With carefully designed use of video, audio and still images, e-Learning can provide much of the contextual cues of interpersonal communication.
-It is possible and sometimes preferable to use branching e-Learning simulations to increase learners' skills in preparing and selecting an effective forecast message.
+A major component of that support is clear communication of the expected weather and potential impacts.
+With carefully designed use of video, audio and still images, e-learning can provide much of the contextual cues of interpersonal communication.
+It is possible and sometimes preferable to use branching e-learning simulations to increase learners' skills in preparing and selecting an effective forecast message.

-E-Learning simulations are more convenient and cost less than taking people away from their work and bringing them together for communication training.
-For example, to carry out an inperson communication training simulation, one needs to bring together the learners and communication partners from various agencies, incurring costs for travel and work loss since everyone at the training will be unable to perform their regular work duties while attending the session.
-Additionally, the partners who are playing a role in the simulation need to learn how to respond to specific learner actions and to interject themselves at appropriate times.
-After those preparations are complete, an in-person simulation event can begin.
+E-learning simulations are convenient and cost-effective.
+For example, to carry out an inperson communication training simulation, one needs to bring together the learners and communication partners from various agencies, incurring costs for travel and work loss since everyone at the training session will be unable to perform their regular work duties while attending the session.
+Additionally, the partners who are playing a role in the simulation need to learn how to respond to specific learner actions and to intervene at appropriate times.
+Once those preparations are complete, an in-person simulation event can begin.

-With branched e-Learning simulations the cost and effort are solely tied to design and development of the product.
-E-Learning simulations are also available at any time and can be taken repeatedly, which heightens the return on investment.
-These simulations allow learners to make mistakes and learn from them without experiencing the real-life consequences of miscommunication, or other types of mistakes that could have larger impacts.
+With branched e-Learning simulations, the cost and effort are tied solely to design and development of the product.
+E-learning simulations are also available at any time and can be taken repeatedly, which heightens the return on investment.
+These simulations allow learners to make mistakes and learn from them without experiencing the real-life consequences of miscommunication, or other types of mistake that could have larger impacts.
 Simulations have been used to enhance learning outcomes in fields where failure is very costly.
 For example, when training nuclear power plant operators "for obvious safety reasons, it is not appropriate to use a real nuclear power plant as the learning environment in which to teach novices about the complexities of operation.
-If the trainee were to make a mistake, the results could be catastrophic" (Alessi, Trolip 2001, p.227).
+If the trainee were to make a mistake, the results could be catastrophic" (Alessi and Trollip 2001, p.227).

-Well-designed branching simulations engage learners in effortful information processing and decision making.
+Well-designed branching simulations engage learners in effortful information processing and decision-making.
 "To learn is an action taken by and occurring within the learner.
-Instructors cannot learn for their learners, and neither can e-Learning technology even with all its graphics, animations, effects, audio, interactivity, and so on.
+Instructors cannot learn for their learners, and neither can e-learning technology even with all its graphics, animations, effects, audio, interactivity, and so on.
 Learners must be active participants and, in the end, do the learning."
 (Allen, 2016, p.122).
-Learners need to engage the information and take actions with it in order to learn.
-Branching simulations allow the learners to engage a natural learning cycle.
+Learners need to engage with the information and take actions with it in order to learn.
+Branching simulations allow the learners to engage in a natural learning cycle.
 They encounter a problem, devise a solution, take action, observe the consequences, reflect and then devise a different course of action based on the responses they receive within the scenario.
 We engage in this natural learning cycle throughout our lives and branching simulations allow for it to occur in a space that is free from serious detrimental outcomes.

 Peoples' reactions to communication are less predictable than physical processes.
-Branching simulations are a great way for the learners to encounter and comprehend that unpredictability.
+Branching simulations are a great way for learners to encounter and comprehend that unpredictability.
 Well-designed branching simulations offer learners choices and actions that reflect common misconceptions and pitfalls that should be avoided.
 With communication simulations, the learners see the results of their communication approach in the form of reactions from the partners with whom they are trying to communicate.
-The learners can act based on their current level of understanding, and through the outcomes of their choices, experience the natural feedback of appropriate and inappropriate communication approaches.
+The learners can act on the basis of their current level of understanding and, through the outcomes of their choices, experience the natural feedback of appropriate and inappropriate communication approaches.